 Some of the important psychological factors are:

 Consumer perception is a major factor that influences consumer behavior.
-Customer perception is a process where a customer collects information about a product and interprets the information to make a meaningful image about a particular product.
+Customer perception is a process where a customer collects information about a product and interprets the information to make a meaningful image of a particular product.

 When a customer sees advertisements, promotions, customer reviews, social media feedback, etc. relating to a product, they develop an impression about the product.
 Hence consumer perception becomes a great influence on the buying decision of consumers.

 When a person buys a product, he/she gets to learn something more about the product.
 Learning comes over a period of time through experience.
 A consumer’s learning depends on skills and knowledge.
-While a skill can be gained through practice, knowledge can be acquired only through experience.
+While skill can be gained through practice, knowledge can be acquired only through experience.

 Learning can be either conditional or cognitive.
 In conditional learning the consumer is exposed to a situation repeatedly, thereby making a consumer to develop a response towards it.